 While in law school, Jeff Brown met singer-songwriters Greg Combs and Christine Knodle, and in 2008, formed Goodbyehome, an alt-country band rooted in rich harmonies and strong songwriting.
 Though focusing a majority of his musical attention on Goodbyehome, Brown grew as a songwriter in his own right, and began gathering material and players towards his own ends.
 As the Goodbyehome lineup changed, many members teamed up with Brown to form the core of what was often lovingly referred to as “The Jeff Brown Extra Large Trio” – a four-piece group which consisted of Christine Knodle on violin and vocals, Jim Lordeman on drums and vocals, and Michael “Vez” Narvaez on bass.

 Over time, lives and circumstances change, as do bands.
-Sarah Blick joins Brown on violin and vocals to fill the shoes of violinists Sarah Blick and Christine Knodle, who left to focus on music education, and long-time friend and intermittent guest guitarist Eric Stafford returned to earn a permanent spot in the lineup.
-Mark Lester has recently stepped in to replace Lordeman, who moved to Los Angeles to pursue film scoring and composition.
+Alex Gilewicz joins Brown on cello and vocals to fill the shoes of violinists Sarah Blick and Christine Knodle, who left to focus on music education, and long-time friend and intermittent guest guitarist Eric Stafford returned to earn a permanent spot in the lineup.
+Mark Lester has stepped in to replace Lordeman, who moved to Los Angeles to pursue film scoring and composition.
 The new lineup has been dubbed Jeff Brown & the New Black.
 A new studio album featuring the new lineup is currently in pre-production.

 Balancing a blossoming legal career with his musical pursuits, Brown released his long-overdue debut album, Last Chance, on CAUDog Records on July 2, 2012.
 The album, an 11-track work engineered and produced by Ellis Clark, was named via Brown’s assertion that “pretty much every one of [these] songs is a healthy mix of desperation and hope.”

 Also available are a pair of EP’s, recorded at Chicago’s The Workshop Jones, and Deerpath Studios in Madison, WI.
 ‘Madison or Bust’ was released in January 2014, and ‘Cutting Ties’ was released in August 2014.